5hubh4m/bril-scala/README.md

 The library has three main classes:

 * `bril.lang.BrilAst` which contains `case class`es to represent a Bril program like `Program`, `Function`, etc.
-* `bril.lang.BrilJson` which contain the logic to convert Bril programs to/from JSON/
+* `bril.lang.BrilJson` which contain the logic to convert Bril programs to/from JSON.
 * `bril.lang.BrilParse` contains convenience functions (`readProgramFromStdin` and `printProgramToJson`) that will consume `stdin` and produce a `Try[Program]` for you and pretty print a `Program` to a JSON string.